 Another question I often get asked is “Why don’t I show my blog awards?” and “Why don’t I specifically list certain blogs to further receive the awards?”
 I am always amazed and very deeply touched when someone bestows upon me a bloggy award.
 Most recently Robin’s Blue Nest and Mary from Boogieboard Cottage presented me with the One Lovely Blog award.
 I am absolutely overwhelmed by your generosity ladies.
 Thank you.
 I never fail to be surprised when learning I have received such a special gift.

-Lastly, I always get numerous comments on the amount of giveaways I host.
+Lastly, I always get numerous comments on the number of giveaways I host.
 Truthfully, it’s totally selfish on my part.
 I receive tremendous joy in passing happiness onto others.